 In this case the problem is not enough social housing.

-Social housing makes up just 3.8% of all housing stock in WA and there are over 18,000 households on the social housing waitlist (as of November 2021).
+Social housing makes up just 3.8 per cent of all housing stock in WA and there are over 18,000 households on the social housing waitlist (as of November 2021).

 During Homelessness Week 2021, Shelter WA hosted a design charette to consider how government land could be utilised to increase the supply of social and affordable housing.